The Treehouse (video game)

-The Treehouse is an educational point-and-click personal computer game developed for DOS and then ported to Macintosh and the FM Towns, with Windows versions arriving later.
+The Treehouse is a point-and-click educational video game for MS-DOS and then ported to Mac and the FM Towns, with Windows versions arriving later.
 Following the success of The Playroom, Broderbund created The Treehouse, which provides more content and furthers the user's ability to explore.
 First released in 1991, most copies were sold in educational supply stores rather than mainstream stores that sold computer software; it included a sing-along cassette tape.
 It was re-released in 1996 for Windows 3.1 and Windows 95.
 Although the Windows version has the same general activities, the characters, interface, and locations are different.

 Gameplay

 The game's main characters are two opossums who at various times either want to play or take a nap.
 The activities within the game include music composition and learning, a music maze, a picture scene with interactive objects, a puppet show and a Monopoly-style game that teaches counting and currency concepts.